-- 9. Lighting is one of the most economical and effective forms of crime prevention available.
+- 7. Should post top fixtures be used, these fixtures also need to be full cut-off so that the light will be directed down to the ground, versus horizontally and up in the air.
+If decorative fixtures are installed, they should have the lamp in the top casing of the fixture so that the light will be directed towards the ground (See Photo C).
+This will also avoid glare because you don't actually see the lamp.
+Glare is defined as horizontal light that hinders vision. - 8.
+Lighting is one of the most economical and effective forms of crime prevention available.
 For lighting to be effective it must be uniformly distributed so that dark areas and areas of sharp contrast are not created.
 The Illuminating Engineer Society of North America defines uniformity as "the evenness of the distribution of light on the surface(s)"...which "aids security perception, while reducing the necessity for eye adjustment..."
-IESNA G-1-03, 5.4. - 10.
-In creating uniform lighting, consider: - a) type of fixture
+IESNA G-1-03, 5.4. - 9.
+In creating uniform lighting, consider: - a) type of fixture c) the direction of the light - b) the height of poles d) spacing of fixtures - 10.
+Routine maintenance of the lights is recommended. - a) A schedule should be established to review lights to determine if any need replacing. - b) Globes should be cleaned periodically to ensure full illumination from the light.

-- c) the direction of the light - b) the height of poles - d) spacing of fixtures - 11.
-Routine maintenance of the lights is recommended. - a) A schedule should be established to review lights to determine if any need replacing. - b) Globes should be cleaned periodically to ensure full illumination from the light. - c) A program should be established to relamp the complex, also known as group relamping.
-This method reduces cost by minimizing site visits for the purpose of relamping, and it ensures that the lamps being replaced are consistent with all surrounding lamps. - d) A program should be established for the trimming and maintenance of tree canopies and other plant materials at or around the light poles so that illumination is not reduced.
+c) A program should be established to relamp the complex, also known as group relamping.
+This method reduces cost by minimizing site visits for the purpose of relamping, and it ensures that the lamps being replaced are consistent with all surrounding lamps.

+d) A program should be established for the trimming and maintenance of tree canopies and other plant materials at or around the light poles so that illumination is not reduced.

-Building Security Best Practices:
+Building Security Best Practices for Commercial Uses:

-- 12. Provide access control (physical security) on all exterior doors. - 13.
+- 11. Provide access control (physical security) on all exterior doors. - 12.
 All exterior entrances into the facility should be equipped with automatic door closers.
-The doors should also be equipped with self-locking devices that will engage immediately when the door has been closed. - 14.
-The windows should not be tinted, especially at the entrance to the stores, to allow for surveillance opportunities both from within and from outside the building. - 15.
+The doors should also be equipped with self-locking devices that will engage immediately when the door has been closed. - 13.
+The windows should not be tinted, especially at the entrance to the stores, to allow for surveillance opportunities both from within and from outside the building. - 14.
 Install full to partial glass doors at locations where surveillance is needed.
 For service doors, install a reinforced vision panel, one-way window, wide-angle, or security peephole to promote visibility and safety for employees.
-(See Photo D) A security peephole offers a wider angle view and the employee can stand at least five feet away from the door to observe the exterior.

-16. Utilize non-removable hinge pins or piano hinge/continuous hinge on all exterior doors.
+(See Photo D) A security peephole offers a wider angle view and the employee can stand at least five feet away from the door to observe the exterior. - 15.
+Utilize non-removable hinge pins or piano hinge/continuous hinge on all exterior doors.